TheDrHobo/thedrhobo.github.io/top-10-books.md

 # Top 10 Books

 These are the books that have stuck with me - the ones I return to, the ones that changed how I see stories, and the ones I can't stop recommending.
 No ranking, just ten books worth your time.
+As of October 2025.

 ---